iankuratri/todoey/README.md

+# Todoey!

+A basic todo app built using React.

-# Getting started with Todoey!
+## Getting started with App

 Check `package.json` file to get started with commands.